7 places to find Dante in Florence

 It all began at the tender age of 9

-Yet these very brief encounters were to be the inspiration for his work “Vita Nuove”, a groundbreaking piece of literature: important for more than just its emotional content but also for its use of the Italian language and the new poetic structure of the prose.
-Through this poem, Dante claimed that his sighting of Beatrice "woke up his heart" to love:
+These very brief encounters were to be the inspiration for his work “Vita Nuove”, a groundbreaking piece of literature: important for more than just its emotional content but also for its use of the Italian language and the new poetic structure of the prose.
+Through this poem, Dante claimed that his sighting of Beatrice "woke his sleeping heart" to love:

 Io mi senti' svegliar dentro a lo core